-The oraclelobfix.jar file in the .../application\server/drivers directory is not an Oracle JDBC driver, but a library containing a fix for an issue in the Oracle JDBC driver.
-Since release 8.3 this file is no longer needed.
+The oraclelobfix.jar file in the ../application_server/drivers directory is not an Oracle JDBC driver, but a library containing a fix for an issue in the Oracle JDBC driver.
+When connecting to Oracle databases, it's still required to add the correct Oracle JDBC driver.